New Methods Publishers and OTT Providers Can Use to Acquire Customers in the Festive Period

 Digital gifts are also a great alternative to physical goods; there are no spending limits, no queues to purchase, and no risk of late delivery meaning presents are missed.

-Media and OTT service providers with customer-centric acquisition strategies are best positioned to serve this demand, fueled by digital transition onset by the Coronavirus pandemic, and are responding to the change in customer habits in new ways.
+Media and OTT service providers with customer-centric acquisition strategies are best positioned to serve this demand, fuelled by digital transition onset by the Coronavirus pandemic, and are responding to the change in customer habits in new ways.

 Changes in Free Trials